mecid/mecid.github.io/_posts/2022-03-29-zone-sharing-in-cloudkit.md

 Last week we talked about the basics of CloudKit.
 We learned how to save and fetch data from the cloud storage and how to sync the data between devices.
 This week I want to cover the only reason why I have chosen CloudKit instead of Firebase, and it is data sharing between users.

+> If you are not familiar with CloudKit, please take a look at my ["Getting started with CloudKit"](/2022/03/22/getting-started-with-cloudkit/) post.

 CloudKit provides you ready to use data sharing API that allows you to implement collaborative features of your app without much effort.
 There are two ways to share data via CloudKit: record sharing and zone sharing.
 In this post, we will talk about zone sharing.

 A zone is a defined bucket inside the private database of the current user.
 You can create and assign a zone to any record in the database.
 You share all the records tagged with the zone by sharing the zone itself.
 For example, in the todo app, you can create a zone with the name of the todo list and share it with your family.